 LA BOSSUE

 Popular at all times but service is slick and friendly.
-Many varieties of home-baked French cakes, viennoiseries, scones and teas are a lovely welcome at the counter and, through the back, check out the open kitchen where quiches are being prepared with salads for lunch.
-I need to return to taste more but my favourites so far?
+Good news is there are now a few more tables - including armchairs where you risk falling in for a long, lazy afternoon!
+Home-baked French cakes, viennoiseries, scones and teas are a lovely welcome at the counter, including quiches.
 Try the brioche feuillétée and their gluten-free financiers (almond, hazelnut or coconut) are just perfectly dosed with the right amount of sugar: not too much, not too little.
+Good coffee, excellent choices of tea and 3 types of hot chocolate (incl. vegan with almond milk).

 Open for breakfast, lunch, and teatime.
 Weekend brunch: reservation only.
 Closed Mon/Tues.